A Glitch in the Matrix? Locating and Detecting Language Model Grounding with Fakepedia: Counterfactual Data Creation

 \subsection{Fakepedia}

-Based on the counterfactual ParaRel dataset, we create Fakepedia, a collection of counterfactual paragraphs, coming in two variants: \textbf{Fakepedia-base} and \textbf{Fakepedia-MH}, where MH denotes Multi-Hop.
-The base variant contains a single paragraph description for each triplet in the counterfactual ParaRel.
-In the MH variant, the paragraph description of a triplet does not explicitly state the triplet but logically implies it by a two-hop reasoning process, revolving around an intermediary counterfactual triplet.
+Based on the counterfactual ParaRel dataset, we create Fakepedia, a collection of counterfactual paragraphs (as in \Figref{fig:abs}), coming in two variants: \textbf{Fakepedia-base} and \textbf{Fakepedia-MH}, where MH stands for ``Multi-Hop.''
+The base variant contains, for each triplet in the counterfactual ParaRel, an LLM-generated paragraph that ``entails'' that triplet in the sense of \citet{dagan2013recognizing}.
+In the MH variant, the paragraph does not suggest the triplet as directly as in the base variant, but still logically implies it by a two-hop reasoning process, by way of an intermediary triplet that is also counterfactual.

-\xhdr{Fakepedia-base} For every triplet in the counterfactual ParaRel dataset, we prompt gpt-3.5-turbo to produce a detailed paragraph describing the triplet.
-The aim is that a reader can easily infer the triplet from the fabricated paragraph.
-To enhance the quality of the dataset, we apply several filters to remove paragraphs that wrongly state the counterfactual triplets.
-For instance, gpt-3.5-turbo might not even mention the counterfactual object in its paragraph.
-This process results in the generation of the Fakepedia-base dataset, comprising 6,090 counterfactual paragraph descriptions.
-A concrete example is provided in the box above.

-We perform a manual annotation on 100 randomly sampled paragraphs assessing whether the text produced by gpt-3.5-turbo correctly implies the counterfactual triplet while not implying the factual triplet from which the counterfactual triplet is derived.
-We found an accuracy of 96\%, strongly indicating that Fakepedia is a robust dataset.